The Validated Gluten Free Safe Spot logo stands for

 to provide safe gluten-free food.

-The coaching program is designed for people who are knowledgable about gluten-free living and are interested in guiding restaurants through the GFFS validation program.
+The coaching program is designed for people who are knowledgeable about gluten-free living and are interested in guiding restaurants through the GFFS validation program.
 As a coach, you’ll be providing your clients with all of the resources, support, and advice they’ll need to successfully complete the GFFS validation program.

 The GFFS coach designation allows you to market yourself as a vital support to your local food service community.
 You’ll be able to sell, train, and assist in developing policies and procedures both in person and virtually with your local food service establishments.
 As part of the extended GFFS team, you’ll have access to all of our resources, training materials, handouts, and presentation guidelines to use with your clients.